 In identifying these approaches to the body, we aim to contribute to knowledge on the social and cultural dynamics of PIED injecting and hepatitis C transmission.
 While environmental transmission and being injected by others pose smaller transmission risks than needle-sharing, educating PIED consumers about it is nevertheless warranted (Brennan et al., 2018; Dunn et al., 2014; Hope et al., 2016; Hope et al., 2015; Kimergård & McVeigh, 2014; Rowe et al., 2017; Van de Ven et al., 2018).
 Australia’s ambitious aim to ‘eliminate’ hepatitis C as a public health concern by 2030 requires researchers, policy makers and health practitioners to engage with populations rarely identified as a priority (Department of Health, 2018).
-Men who inject performance and image-enhancing drugs (PIEDs) are one such population, yet research suggests they have low rates of knowledge about hepatitis C. Focusing targeted health promotion materials on environmental blood as a potential route of hepatitis C transmission may help engage this group in prevention, and in turn encourage more frequent hepatitis C testing.
+Men who inject PIEDs are one such population, yet research suggests they have low rates of knowledge about hepatitis C. Focusing targeted health promotion materials on environmental blood as a potential route of hepatitis C transmission may help engage this group in prevention, and in turn encourage more frequent hepatitis C testing.
 By drawing attention to the contradictions and transgressions in all injecting practice that raise questions about the boundaries of the healthy body, we also aim to intervene in the stigmatisation of all people who inject drugs, focusing on how all bodies struggle to conform to bodily ideals.

 Background

-Performance and image-enhancing drugs commonly include anabolic androgenic steroids, anti-oestrogenic agents, beta agonists (e.g. clenbuterol), stimulants, human chorionic gonadotrophin, human growth hormone and other prohormones, and insulin (Australian Bureau of Statistics, 2011; Larance, Degenhardt, Copeland & Dillon, 2008).
-Anabolic-androgenic steroids are reported to be the most widely used PIED (Larance et al., 2008), and the vast majority of people who use PIEDs are men and appear significantly more likely to be heterosexual men, aged less than 25 (Day et al., 2008; Iversen et al., 2013).
+Performance and image-enhancing drugs commonly include anabolic androgenic steroids, anti-oestrogenic agents, beta agonists (e.g. clenbuterol), stimulants, human chorionic gonadotrophin, human growth hormone and other prohormones, various peptides and insulin (Australian Bureau of Statistics, 2011; Larance, Degenhardt, Copeland & Dillon, 2008).
+Anabolic-androgenic steroids are reported to be the most widely used PIED (Larance et al., 2008), and the vast majority of people who use PIEDs are men and appear significantly more likely to be heterosexual (Day et al., 2008; Iversen et al., 2013).
 Research suggests amateur athletes, older men and occupational users (e.g., fitness trainers, security guards) make up the bulk of PIED users.
 Motivations for use are diverse, but are typically related to strength and athletic performance, and image-related concerns (Van de Ven et al., 2018; Kimergård, 2015; Zahnow et al., 2018).
 National data sources and research are scarce and make ascertaining the prevalence of use difficult, but PIED consumers are known to be accessing needle and syringe exchange programs in greater numbers than the past (Iversen et al., 2013; Memedovic et al., 2017).

-Australian research suggests that men who inject PIEDs are at higher risk of blood-borne virus acquisition than the general population (Rowe et al., 2017; Hope et al., 2016).
+Australian research suggests that men who inject PIEDs are at higher risk of blood-borne virus acquisition than the general population (Rowe et al., 2017; Van de Ven et al., 2018).
 Like other forms of injecting drug use, injecting PIEDs provides opportunities for transmission of blood-borne viruses, especially hepatitis C, due to its high infectiousness compared with HIV (Crofts, Aitken & Kaldor, 1999).
 Hepatitis C affects the liver and is transmitted by blood-to-blood contact.
 In Western developed nations, most transmission occurs through the sharing of injecting equipment.
 However, hepatitis C can also be transmitted via small amounts of blood in the injecting environment, on injecting equipment and on the body, most commonly the hands (Crofts et al., 1999; Hagan et al., 2001; Rhodes & Davis 2004).
 While rates of needle-sharing among people who inject PIEDs are thought to be low (Day et al., 2008; Rowe, Berger, Yaseen & Copeland, 2017; Santos & Coomber, 2017), certain practices associated with PIED injecting may increase the risk of blood-borne virus transmission (Aitken et al., 2002).